GlenTiki/rust-wasm-example/readme.md

 3. Setup your build step as needed in your package.json.
 I've hacked something together to use cargo and wasm-gc under the hood in this repo.
     Note - Its a good idea to package your WASM into a requirable .js file for browser package users, as adding a file to the npm package to be read as a dependency can be tricky.
 See my `requirify-wasm` section in my package.json to see how to do this.
 4. Create an index file that exports your module!
+    Note - I export my module synchronously, which will compile and load my WASM in one step.
+This might not be well suited for larger libs.
 5. Publish.

 I may have glossed over some details :P This example repo + the description above should be enough to get you started though! :D